-Alex began practicing Hatha Yoga and Tai Chi in a friend’s back yard over twenty years ago.
+Alex began practicing Hatha Yoga and Tai Chi in a friend’s back yard over twenty five years ago.
 Since then, her love for yoga has only kept growing.
 She finds that the joy and humility she experiences on the mat to be an invaluable asset when off the mat and out in the world.
 Not only has Yoga helped Alex increase her physical strength and flexibility it has helped her enhance her emotional and spiritual wellbeing.
-Alex believes that Yoga has prepared her to weather life with balance, grace and a compassionate heart.
-Alex has taught Yoga for over ten years and currently resides in Seattle, WA.
-She successfully creates a supportive and encouraging environment in all of her classes where everyone is welcome, regardless of your level of experience.
-Her students learn how to move their body with greater awareness, cultivating stability while increasing strength and flexibility.
-In addition to the physical practice (Asana) Alex also teaches her students how to connect deeper to their breath through Pranayamas (breathing techniques) and meditations, which are designed to promote a relaxed mind while decreasing stress and anxiety.
-During her classes she enjoys weaving together insights from the Yoga Sutras as well as information from the science of Ayurveda.
-Alex has found that these ancient teachings and practices are means to help practitioners function optimally and holistically throughout the aging process and within the cycles of the seasons.
+Alex believes that Yoga has helped to prepare her to weather life with balance, grace and a compassionate heart.
+Alex has taught Yoga for over fifteen years and currently resides in Seattle, WA.
+She successfully creates a supportive, inclusive, and encouraging environment in all of her classes where everyone is welcome and she prioritizes offering Yoga to historically marginalized communities.

+Alex skillfully teaches her students how to move their body with greater awareness with focus on cultivating stability and comfort.
+In addition to the physical poses (asana) Alex also teaches her students how to connect deeper to their breath through various therapeutic breathing techniques (pranayamas) and guided mindful meditations, which help to promote a relaxed mind while decreasing stress and anxiety.
+Alex also weaves Yoga Philosophy into her classes, providing insights from the Yoga Sutras as well as information from the science of Ayurveda – The Science of Life.
+Alex has experienced how these ancient teachings help to support balance while living in the modern, high tech world and how Yoga supports body, mind, and spiritual wellness throughout the aging process.